Black, gray, brindle, red, fawn, cream, silver

 Despite their size, don’t expect them to be much of a guard dog, as they’re far too accepting of strangers to protect your valuables.
 Then again, if anyone messes with you or your family, they’ll have one of the biggest pooches on the planet to deal with.

 These dogs are expensive to own, as they require a large amount of high-quality kibble and can be prone to expensive medical issues later in life.
 That means they’re not for everyone; you likely need a big yard and plenty of disposable income to own one.

 If you can afford it, though, you’ll have a loyal, lovable companion that’s sure to be the center of attention on every walk — especially if they’re dragging you through your neighbors’ lawn while chasing after a squirrel.

 - Irish Wolfhound Puppies — Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Irish Wolfhound
+- A Brief History of the Irish Wolfhound

-- My Final Thoughts on the Irish Wolfhound
+- Temperament & Intelligence of the Irish Wolfhound

 - Things to Know When Owning an Irish Wolfhound